AbidKhan01ak/Android-Tic_Tac_Toe/README.md

 ## How to Play

 1. Launch the app on your Android device.
-2. Two players take turns marking their symbol (X or O) on the grid.
+2. Two players take turns marking their symbol (Red Or Yellow coins) on the grid.
 3. The game detects and announces a winner if three consecutive symbols align:
    - Horizontally
    - Vertically